ibm-cds-labs/logshare-client/README.md

 ## What is this code?

 This is the command-line client code for `logshare`.
 The server-side code lives in a [separate repository](https://github.com/ibm-cds-labs/logshare-server).

+## Privacy and data retention

+This project makes no guarantees as to the privacy of the data that you stream to logshare.
+If you are using https://logshare.mybluemix.net then the data is encrypted between the producer and server, and between the server and the consumers.
+There is no authentication mechanism to prevent an unknown third party observing your data stream, if they can guess the nine-digit session token.
+So don’t consider it safe for confidential data.
+It is designed to relay streaming data across development teams temporarily, not for anything you wouldn’t want others to see.

+This project does not store your data at any time.
+Log data goes to a Redis pubsub channel and then relays immediately to any connected clients who have subscribed to that session.
+The data is then discarded, with only meta data about the session (the number of lines of data and the number of bytes of data received) being retained.